risor-io/risor/docs/syntax.md

 ## Variables

 Variables are dynamically typed and are declared using `const`, `var`, or `:=`.
-Subsequently, non-const variables may be updated using `=` like in Go.
+After declaration, variables are updated using `=` like in Go.

 ```go
 x := 42             // this declares an integer